 In instances where the Complainant is not a student and the Respondent is faculty or a postdoctoral fellow/trainee, the Investigator will draft an investigative report that includes findings of the investigation and a determination regarding whether the Respondent violated the Policy.
 The Title IX Coordinator will review the investigative report and send to the faculty or postdoctoral fellow/trainee Respondent's Dean, who is responsible for sanctioning, as well as any other applicable process.
 Any review of the findings and sanction would take place under the Faculty Manual for faculty, and any applicable policy based on the status of the postdoctoral fellow/trainee.
-The Title IX Coordinator or designee will inform the Complainant and the Respondent of the determination as to whether the Respondent violated the Policy and the parties may be informed of the outcome.
+The Title IX Coordinator or designee will inform the Complainant and the Respondent of the determination as to whether the Respondent violated the Policy.
+Complainants will be informed of the outcome if the case involved allegations of sexual assault, dating or domestic violence, or stalking.